 - Grab the book, “Present Over Perfect” at your local bookstore or on Amazon by clicking HERE (hardcover) or HERE (paperback).
 Spend this week just getting the book and perusing through it.

-- Read the beginning of the book through Tunnels (which is what I’ll write about next time).
+- Read the beginning of the book through What the Lake Teaches (which is what I’ll write about next time).

 - Optional: Click HERE to let me know if you’re joining!

 - If you have my blog in your feed, you’ll never miss one of these posts.

 - If you follow my main Pinterest board, you’ll also never miss a post because I’ll always pin the latest post there.